tjmaynes/tjmaynes.com/_posts/2021-09-01-finding-and-reporting-a-swiftui-bug.md

 2. Step 2
 ```

-It's helpful also to include code snippets, a runnable testcase, and a picture or video of the bug in action. *Try to put yourself in their shoes, what would you need to reproduce the bug?*
+It's helpful also to include code snippets, a runnable test-case, and a picture or video of the bug in action. *Try to put yourself in their shoes, what would you need to reproduce the bug?*

 You can find the bug I reported in the OpenRadar portal [here](https://openradar.appspot.com/radar?id=5059954041946112).